Lexicon

 AORIGINAL

 Statistical pattern matching that produces hypotheses, not certified truths.
 The proposal operator takes a query and returns scored candidates — ranked by embedding similarity, retrieval relevance, or probabilistic fit.
-The candidates are proposals: they may be correct, they may be plausible but wrong, they may be hallucinated.
-The distinction between proposal and certification is the Third Mode's central disciplinary boundary.
-Systems that present proposals as if they were certified facts — that treat retrieval scores as truth values — collapse this boundary.
-The proposal operator makes the boundary explicit: what comes out of the retrieval stage has a status (proposed), and that status must be upgraded through certification before the result can be relied upon.
+The candidates are proposals: they may be correct, plausible but wrong, or hallucinated.
+The distinction between proposal and certification is the central disciplinary boundary.
+Systems that present proposals as certified facts — that treat retrieval scores as truth values — collapse this boundary.
+What comes out of the retrieval stage has a status (proposed), and that status must be upgraded through certification before the result can be relied upon.

 Protocol Capture